American Male Medical

 It is important that you seek treatment and management for low testosterone, to avoid any long-term affects and to get you back to feeling and being your best.
 Testosterone replacement therapy comes with many benefits, such as a loss of fat, increased bone density, improved mood and a better sense of well-being, improved sexual function, improved mental capacities, and greater muscle strength.

 It is important that you if you undergo testosterone replacement therapy, that you meet with your physician frequently and make certain that you book follow-up appointments to make sure that your condition is well-managed and that there are no negative side-effects.

-If you are suffering from low testosterone and are in need of specialist treatment, then we here at American Male Medical are here to help.
+If you are suffering from low testosterone and are in need of specialist treatment, visit our low-t clinic at American Male Medical.
 We are conveniently located at 1900 Patterson Street Suite 202 in the Nashville, TN area.
 Please call us or visit our website online to book your appointment now.